The Ultimate Guide to Warehouse Racking Systems [2024]

 Push-Back rack is a gravity flow racking system that allow pallets to be stored 2 to 6 pallets deep on either side of an aisle.
 This is easy to visualize as an extension of Double-deep rack but extended up to 6 pallet positions, but to make the interior pallet positions accessible, the rack in each lane pulls out like a drawer.
 This means that each lane (at any level) is independently accessible.
 Push-Back Rack is ideal for storing multiple pallets of the same SKU per lane.
 They are a high-density storage solution that provides efficient use of space and provides LIFO storage in each lane where pallets are loaded and unloaded at the lower end and closed at the higher end.

-There are generally two types of Push-Back Rack, a Push-Back Flow System and a Push-Back Cart System:
+There are generally two types of Push-Back Rack, a Push-Back Flow System and the more traditional Push-Back Cart System:

 Push-Back Rack Flow System